facebookarchive/wordpress/readme.txt

 === Facebook ===
-Contributors: facebook, mattwkelly, niallkennedy, jamesgpearce, Otto42
+Contributors: facebook, automattic, mattwkelly, niallkennedy, jamesgpearce, ravi.grover, eosgood, danielbachhuber, Otto42
 Tags: facebook, comments, social, friends, like, like button, social plugins, facebook platform Requires at least: 3.1.1
-Tested up to: 2.1
+Tested up to: 3.1
 Stable tag: 1.0

 Make your WordPress site social in a couple of clicks.
 This plugin includes many features from Facebook Platform.